Rafael Benítez: Newcastle United

 On 11 March 2016, Benítez was appointed manager of relegation threatened Newcastle United, signing on an initial three-year deal.
 He lost his first match in charge, 1–0 away to eventual champions Leicester City on 14 March.
 He won for the first time in his fifth game on 16 April, 3–0 over Swansea City in the Premier League.

 Newcastle ended the season with a six-match unbeaten run, including a 5–1 final day win over third-place Tottenham Hotspur.
 However, the team was relegated to the Championship due to rivals Sunderland claiming 12 points from their final six fixtures.
 On 25 May 2016, it was confirmed that Benítez would remain as manager.

-In May 2017, Newcastle achieved promotion, and made an immediate return to the Premier League, after one season in the Championship.
+In May 2017, Newcastle achieved promotion as champions, and made an immediate return to the Premier League, after one season in the Championship.

 On 24 June 2019, Newcastle announced that Benítez would step down as manager upon the expiration of his contract at the end of the month.
 Mike Ashley criticised Benítez following his departure, stating that Benítez's demands made it impossible for him to remain in charge.
 However, in an interview with The Athletic in December 2020, Benítez stated he was left no choice but to leave the role, due to disagreements with Ashley, describing him as "a businessman who I don't believe really cares about his team."

-Two of the signings made by Benitez (Fabian Schär and Jacob Murphy) went on to play in the 2025 EFL Cup final and become part of the first Newcastle United team to win a major trophy in 70 years.
+Two of the signings made by Benitez (Fabian Schär and Jacob Murphy) went on to play in the 2025 EFL Cup final and become part of the first Newcastle United team to win a major domestic trophy in 70 years.